code4mk/terraform-terragrunt-azure-template/README.md

 ## Setting Up GitHub Secrets

-To ensure that the GitHub Action workflow runs correctly, you need to set up the following GitHub secret:
+To ensure that the GitHub Action workflow runs correctly, you need to set up the following GitHub secret and variables:

+* Secrets:
 - **`TF_API_TOKEN`**: This is a Terraform Cloud API token used for authentication.

+* Variables:
+- **`TERRAFORM_ORG_NAME`**: This is the name of the Terraform Cloud organization.
+- **`TERRAFORM_WORKSPACE_TAGS`**: This is the tags of the Terraform Cloud workspace.

 ## Update Config File